 - Access to consultation with Lawyers with specific expertise depending on the needs of each case.

 - Communication with the processing administrators on behalf of the applicant.

 - Proper preparation for the telephone interview if required.

 - If necessary, assistance with obtaining police clearance report or medical examination.

-- The advice of an immigration consultant to obtain your entry clearance will save you significant time and cost, compared with the cost of a solicitor to help overturn the refusal of a Australia Visa for a Thai national.
+- The advice of an immigration consultant to obtain your entry clearance will save you significant time and cost, compared with the cost of a solicitor to help overturn the refusal of an Australia Visa.

-- Before you start, we recommend that you should speak with one of TSL’s Visa & Immigration Specialists, or request further information about Australia Visa applications for Thai nationals.
+- Before you start, we recommend that you should speak with one of TSL’s Visa & Immigration Specialists or request further information about Australia Visa applications.